A voter card is necessary and serves many purposes. A list of its advantages is given below:

 - Once the form is submitted successfully, a unique application ID is generated for the voter.
 Please note it down for future reference.

-Documents Required to be attached with voter card application
+Documents Required to be attached with the voter card application

 Two documents need to be attached with the application in order to get a Voter Card.
 The various documents that are required along with the application form are: